Understanding Permissions in PublishPress Revisions

 The Revisor role in PublishPress Revisions is provided to make it easy for you.
 However, PublishPress Revisions does provide for more flexible solutions.
 PublishPress Revisions relies on two key permissions in WordPress:

 Although the names of those permissions refer to “edit”, they actually control publishing permissions.
-These permissions can be edited using a plugin such as Capability Manager Enhanced.
+These permissions can be edited using Capability Manager Enhanced.

 After installing Capability Manager Enhanced, here’s what to do:

 - Go to Users > Capabilities.

 - In the right sidebar, choose the role you want to edit.